ShawnHymel/ei-keyword-spotting/README.md

 ![STM32 Nucleo-L476RG and MEMS microphone breakout board](https://raw.githubusercontent.com/ShawnHymel/ei-keyword-spotting/master/images/stm32-nucleo-l476rg-mic.png)

 This repository is a collection of tools and demo projects to help you get started creating your own embedded keyword spotting system with machine learning.
-Keyword spotting (or wake word) is a form of voice recognition that allows computers (or microcontrollers) to respond to spoken words.
+Keyword spotting (or wake word detection) is a form of voice recognition that allows computers (or microcontrollers) to respond to spoken words.

 Please note that because we are targeting embedded systems (namely, microcontrollers), this demo is very limited.
 You will likely only be able to train a system to recognize 1 or 2 words at a time.
 Anything more than that will require a more powerful microcontroller with more memory.